Graph Neural Network with Local Frame for Molecular Potential Energy Surface: Related work

 \section{Related work}

-We can classify existing ML models for PES into two classes: manual descriptors and GNNs.
+We classify existing ML models for PES into two classes: manual descriptors and GNNs.
+GNN-LF outperforms the representative of each kind in experiments.

-\textbf{Manual Descriptor.} These models first use manually designed functions with few learnable parameters to convert one molecule to a descriptor vector and then feed the vector into some ordinary ML models like kernel regression~\citep{ComloubMat, SGDML, fchl} and neural networks~\citep{BP, ANI-1, DeepPot} to produce the prediction.
-Compared with GNNs, these methods are more scalable and data-efficient.
-However, they are less accurate and cannot process variable-size molecules or different kinds of atoms due to the hard-coded descriptors.
-Our model outperforms one state-of-the-art model of them~\citep{fchl} on the MD17 dataset with the same data split while using a more flexible GNN architecture.
+\textbf{Manual Descriptor.} These models first use manually designed functions with few learnable parameters to convert one molecule to a descriptor vector and then feed the vector into some ordinary ML models like kernel regression~\citep{ComloubMat, SGDML, fchl} and neural network~\citep{BP, ANI-1, DeepPot} to produce the prediction.
+These methods are more scalable and data-efficient than GNNs.
+However, due to the hard-coded descriptors, they are less accurate and cannot process variable-size molecules or different kinds of atoms.